 The restaurant serves a variety of trout dishes including their famous trout pie.
 I tried one which was served with mushroom sauce and chips.
 It was delicious.

-The restaurant overlooks a large dam where trout are caught from.
+The restaurant overlooks a large dam where they catch trout from.

 When to visit